NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/FourKindsOfData.rst

 Consider a reindeer tracker, which tracks the position of a herd.
 The reindeer tracker reports movement only along ridges, but never in valleys.
 This is because the cellular signal does not have coverage in remote valleys.
-However, the GPS signal is received from the tracker since the satellites, which are high on the horizon, can send the signal down into the valley.
+However, the GNSS signal is received from the tracker since the satellites, which are high on the horizon, can send the signal down into the valley.

 There are many scenarios where the cellular connection might not be available or might be unreliable, but the reading sensors work.
 Robust ultra-mobile IoT products must incorporate such conditions into the normal mode of operation.